frederic-perez/AmE-dictionary/data/dictionary.md

 __vis-à-vis<sup>1</sup>__ _prep_ __1__ In relation to; regarding. __2__ Face to face with; opposite.
 __vis-à-vis<sup>2</sup>__ _adv_ Face to face; opposite.
 __vis-à-vis<sup>3</sup>__ _adj_ Face to face; opposite.
+__visa national__ _n_ A person from a country whose citizens are required to obtain a visa before entering the United Kingdom, regardless of the purpose or duration of their visit.
 __visa__ _n_ An official authorization appended to a passport, permitting entry into and travel within a particular country or region subject to certain conditions, such as length of time and purpose of the visit.
 __visage__ _n_ :three::mega: /VIZ-ij/ __1__ The face or facial expression of a person; countenance. __2__ Appearance; aspect: _the bleak visage of winter._
 __visceral__ _adj_ :three::hammer: /VIS-uhr-uhl/ /VISS-uh-rul/ _Visceral reaction._